func _ready(): $Label.text = "Hello world!"

-- The Community gives information related to contributing to the engine development and the life of its community, e.g. how to report bugs, help with the documentation, etc. It’s also the place for tutorials contributed by community members before they are properly reviewed and adapted to be integrated in the official list of the Learning section.
+- The Community gives information related to contributing to the engine development and the life of its community, e.g. how to report bugs, help with the documentation, etc. It also points to various community channels like IRC and Discord and contains a list of recommended third-party tutorials outside of this documentation.

-- Finally, the Class reference is the documentation of the Godot API, which is also available directly within the script editor.
-It is generated automatically from a file in the main repository, and the generated files of the documentation are therefore not meant to be modified.
-See Updating the class reference for details.
+- Finally, the Class reference is the documentation of the Godot API, which is also available directly within the engine’s script editor.
+It is generated automatically from a file in the main source repository, therefore the generated files of the documentation are not meant to be modified.
+See Contribute to the Class Reference for details.